Beacon-Heart/Heart_Beacon/README.md

 "Focus all of your energy in building the new, not fighting the old" Socrates

+USE CASE: Banks & Tech firms are forming teams to establish foundation technology for DeFi, programmable money $$$ to establish a legal basis for IP intellectual property patent law claims.
+Teams might want to reference SCOTUS Alice Corp Vs CLS Bank 2014 "Alice in Wonderland ruling" that states "claims may not direct towards abstract ideas".
+Physical = opposite of abstract

 USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter = Patent type: Adaptive Procedural Template Framework: checklist: ideas, algorithms, processes, procedures, metrics, meters, signal & telemetry structured data for consistent Eco sustainable economic time cycle epochs for programmable $ / economy / Net, Net of Money Foundation Technology for DeFi, programmable internet of money

 The Heart Beacon Cycle Time - Space Meter is an Adaptive Procedural Template Framework checklist of ideas, algorithms, processes, procedures, metric, meters, signal & telemetry standards to establish consistent Eco sustainable economic time cycle epochs for programmable money / programmable economy conducted among Distributed Autonomous Organizations participating in distributed trade federations on the (technically non-existent) crypto currency blockchain / hash-graph etc.